Guides

 Further afield

 There are many Northside pockets of Dublin that have U2 connections.
 Bono grew up on Cedarwood Road in Glasnevin, and he dedicates a song to his home on the album Songs of Innocence.
-While you’re here Glasnevin Cemetery is a must visit, and a pint at The Gravediggers pub wouldn’t go amiss.
+While you’re here, browse the headstones of historic figures in Glasnevin Cemetery before ordering a pint at The Gravediggers pub nearby.
 Songs of Innocence also recalls Bono’s happy summer days as a boy on Dollymount Strand, the glorious stretch of sand along North Dublin Bay that’s been a playground for Dubliners for generations.

 Now that you’ve tracked down the places that made U2 famous, discover the ‘next big thing’ at a gig near you.
 Pick from a variety of festivals and events for your next night out.